 Two of my sons got married recently… three and a half months apart.
 Barely time for this mama’s head to stop spinning!
-Our family has added 2 new daughters as well as 3 new grandchildren and 1 on the way!I do
+Our family has added 2 new daughters as well as 3 new grandchildren and 1 on the way!

 My boys married very well.
 Both brides are from years past, and have grown up, drifted apart and reconnected with our family.
 Both women bring out the absolute best in my sons, and I can see the love they have for each other, as it is as obvious as the grey in my hair! (even with Loreal it’s pretty obvious)

-marry meI will admit that this has all been a little overwhelming – in an amazing, fabulous, OH MY GOSH kind of way.
+I will admit that this has all been a little overwhelming – in an amazing, fabulous, OH MY GOSH kind of way.
 To me, getting married is the biggest deal next to accepting Christ as your Savior.
 So choosing a life partner has been the focus of many prayers for them, and my prayers have been answered.

 So, why write a post about it?
-A common theme at weddings and showers that I’ve attended, is to offer some marriage advice… Ya know, write it down on a piece ofdate night and advice paper and put it in the jar… or a date night idea.
+A common theme at weddings and showers that I’ve attended, is to offer some marriage advice… Ya know, write it down on a piece of paper and put it in the jar… or a date night idea.
 I’m not as good with the creative date night stuff, but advice?
 I’ve got plenty of that after a couple of failed marriages, years of counseling and a pretty AH-Mazing marriage for the past 18 years.
 I was also thinking, if I did it in my blog, then I won’t seem like a meddling mother-in-law either… right?

 So here’s my top 10 list of advice I would offer any married couple;